-This book, then, does not present the tried-and-true formula I've been using since 1944.
-It presents the triedand-true formula I'd use if I could go back to 1944 and start all over again!
+This book, then, does not represent the tried and true formula I've been using since 1944.
+It presents the tried and true formula I'd use if I could go back to 1944 and start all over again!

 Common sense tells us we can't have dessert before we finish the meal; we can't have a slim figure until we diet; we can't have strong muscles until we exercise; we won't have a fortune until we make it.
 So far common sense is right.